 The Art of Teaching Spiritual Discernment: A Listening Hearts Lenten Retreat

-The Beecken Center of the School of Theology is partnering with Listening Hearts Ministries to offer an intensive, four-day retreat to train participants in the art of facilitating and mentoring spiritual discernment groups using the Listening Hearts approach.
-Held at the DuBose Conference Center, the retreat will include communal meditation activities; workshops that teach the practical aspects of teaching spiritual discernment; and a series of discernment sessions, each of which is followed by a reflective review to gain insight into the elements that bring forth fruitful discernment.
+The Beecken Center of the School of Theology is partnering with Listening Hearts Ministries to offer this intensive, four-day retreat to train participants in the art of facilitating and mentoring spiritual discernment groups using the Listening Hearts approach.
+Held at the DuBose Conference Center in Monteagle, Tennessee, the retreat will include communal meditation activities; workshops that teach the practical aspects of teaching spiritual discernment; and a series of discernment sessions, each of which is followed by a reflective review to gain insight into the elements that bring forth fruitful discernment.

-The program has an “at home” component: for five weeks prior to the retreat (the weeks of Jan.
-28; Feb.
-5, 12, 19, & 26), participants will engage in short readings, creative meditation exercises, and online sharing of reflections.
-The assignments will require an average of two hours of work a week, which can usually be broken into several chunks, and includes online sharing with other members of the group and a mentor.
-Prior to the retreat, each participant will then prepare a one-page summary of a discernment issue with which they are wrestling.
+The program has an “at home” component: for five weeks prior to the retreat (the weeks of Feb.
+3, 10, 17, 24, and March 3) participants will reflect on short readings, engage in creative meditation exercises, and share reflections and a short biographical write-up with their group on line.
+The assignments will require an average of two hours of work a week, which can usually be broken into several sections.
+In the final week each participant will prepare a one-page summary of an issue with which they are wrestling.

-Includes five weeks of at-home preparation (about two hours of work a week during the weeks of weeks of Jan.
-28; Feb.
-5, 12, 19, & 26).
+Includes five weeks of at-home preparation (about two hours of work a week during the weeks of Feb.
+3, 10, 17, 24, and March 3).

 Lodging not included.
 Lodging reservations may be made directly with the DuBose Conference Center using this form.